diffblue/gitlab/doc/update/deprecations.md

 </div>

 The `CiRunner.projects`'s field default sort order value will change from `id_asc` to `id_desc`.
-If you're relying on the order of the returned projects to be `id_asc`, please change your scripts to make the choice explicit.
+If you rely on the order of the returned projects to be `id_asc`, change your scripts to make the choice explicit.

 </div>